hnnguyen45thinkful/final-node-cap/README.md

 ## **HTML5 | CSS3 | Javascript | MongoDB/Mongoose | EJS(Embedded Javascript) | Node.js**

-#### This is a budget tracker application to keep track of any expenses and also compare by looking how much bills were paid previous and before.
+#### This is a budget tracker application to keep track of any expenses and also compare how many bills were paid previously.
 Also, computes the current income and deducts from your current salary earnings.
-You can create, read, update, delete any bills to either keep or compare how much you have spend within a time frame.
+You can create, read, update, delete any bills to either keep or compare how much you have left too spend within a time frame.

 Demo Link
 [(Click Here)](https://budget-tracker-system.herokuapp.com)